-It is important to involve and engage patients and the public at various stages in your research.
+It is important to involve and engage patients and the public at various stages of your research.
 This ensures that any research:

 - Is worthy of public trust and confidence